funtoo/corenetwork/docs/index.rst

 Custom VLAN Names
 -----------------

-However, sometimes you may want to turn off automatic file-based autodetection of VLAN name and give your VLAN interface a custom name, such as ``mgmt``.
-To do this, you would set up the trunk interface in the exact same way as described above.

-But instead of creating a ``netif.eth1.32`` interface, you would create a ``netif.mgmt`` interface, and specify ``vlan`` and ``trunk`` in the ``/etc/conf.d/netif.mgmt`` config file, as follows::
+However, sometimes you may want to turn off automatic file-based VLAN naming and give your VLAN interface a custom name, such as ``mgmt``.
+To do this, you would set up the trunk interface in the exact same way as described above, but instead of creating a ``netif.eth1.32`` interface, you would create a ``netif.mgmt`` interface, and specify ``vlan`` and ``trunk`` in the ``/etc/conf.d/netif.mgmt`` config file, as follows::